Residential Code of Student Conduct - CSU Northridge

 - Residents and guests over 21 years of age may possess quantities of alcohol that are intended for personal consumption only.

 - Kegs or other large containers or large quantities of alcohol are prohibited in housing.

 - Persons over the age of 21 may possess and consume alcohol as a guest in the residential unit of a resident who is at least 21 years of age.
 The host resident must be present, the unit door must be closed and noon under the age of 21 may be present.

 - Open containers of alcohol are not permitted outside of personal residences.
 Open alcohol containers in lounges, lobbies, balconies, etc. are prohibited.

 - Closed containers of alcohol are allowed in public areas only if they are being transported to the residential unit of a legal-aged resident.

 - Any resident regardless of age found to be intoxicated and/or unable to exercise care for one’s own safety and/or the safety of others due to intoxication is in violation of Student Housing Policy.

 - Possession of empty containers of alcohol will be interpreted as consumption of alcohol.
 Certain alcohol-related paraphernalia and alcohol-related decorations that contain or once served as containers for alcohol is a violation.

 - The sale or distribution of alcohol is prohibited in housing.

-Because we live in proximity to each other, all residents are expected to maintain cleanliness and hygiene in their living units.
-Some causes for concern would include but are not limited to a significant odor, excessive trash rotting, or spoiling food left in the open, debris covering exit ways, etc.
+Because we live in proximity to each other, all residents are expected to maintain cleanliness and hygiene in their living unit.
+Some causes for concern would include but are not limited to significant odors, excessive trash rotting, spoiling food left in the open, debris covering exit ways, etc.